qmk/qmk_firmware/docs/config_options.md

 Split Keyboard specific options, make sure you have 'SPLIT_KEYBOARD = yes' in your rules.mk

-* `SPLIT_TRANSPORT`
+* `SPLIT_TRANSPORT = custom`
-  * Selects the driver used to communicate between master and slave on a split keyboard.
-Current options are `i2c`, `serial`, and `custom`.
-By default both i2c and serial drivers are included (USE_I2C decides which is used).
-ARM-based keyboards must use `custom`.
+  * Allows replacing the standard split communication routines with a custom one.
+ARM based split keyboards must use this at present.

 ### Setting Handedness